 - Choose a door-in-door or third drawer feature: If you have a large household and the fridge door is constantly opening and closing, consider a door-in-door model.
 This new feature allows you to put commonly accessed items in a compartment within the door that can be accessed without opening the whole fridge.
 That prevents all the cold air escaping every time the door is opened, meaning the appliance uses less energy to keep the contents chilled.
 A third drawer works in a similar manner and is very useful if you have children who are always diving into the fridge for their snacks; just put them all in the third drawer so they never have to open the main compartment.

 About the Author: Jennifer Tuohy provides advice to homeowners for Home Depot on energy-efficient appliances including ranges, dishwashers and refrigerators.
-A complete selection of refrigerators, including the most energy-efficient models, can be viewed on the Home Depot website.

 Photo Credit: kevin dooley